goat-anti-rabbit/labelpepmatch.R/README.md

 ![plot of chunk lpm_summary_of_lpm_input_object](.figure/lpm_summary_of_lpm_input_object-1.png)

 Notice that the output is rather extensive and consists of basic information on experiment design, origin of the data and some summary statistics of the data.
-The figures give a more graphical overview of the specific run.^[If one wants to compare multiple runs graphically without graphic output in the terminal, the `lpm_summary` function can be run with `printoutput=F`]
+The figures give a more graphical overview of the specific run.
+If one wants to compare multiple runs graphically without graphic output in the terminal, the `lpm_summary` function can be run with `printoutput=F`.

 ```r